Incoming Student Resources

 Step 5: Show up to all of your proctoring appointments on time with all of your materials that your professor requires you to use during your exams.

-After each of your proctring appointments are complete, the DRC will email your professor confirmation that you have finished your exam and the DRC will follow your professors directions on how to deliver the exam to them.
+After each of your proctoring appointments are complete, the DRC will email your professor confirmation that you have finished your exam and the DRC will follow your professors directions on how to deliver the exam to them.

 If you are experiencing any difficulties completing the process, please contact us at canadadrc@smccd.edu as soon as possible.